hhaji/Deep-Learning/README.md

 ```
 * Slides: Regularization for Deep Learning [1](https://datalab.snu.ac.kr/~ukang/courses/17S-DL/L13-regularization.pdf)  and [2](https://datalab.snu.ac.kr/~ukang/courses/17S-DL/L14-regularization-2.pdf) by U Kang <br>
 5. ### <a name="OFTDM"></a>Optimization for Training Deep Models
  * Slide: [Gradient Descent and Structure of Neural Network Cost Functions](https://www.deeplearningbook.org/slides/sgd_and_cost_structure.pdf) by Ian Goodfellow
 These slides describe how gradient descent behaves on different kinds of cost function surfaces.
 Intuition for the structure of the cost function can be built by examining a second-order Taylor series approximation of the cost function.
 This quadratic function can give rise to issues such as poor conditioning and saddle points.
 Visualization of neural network cost functions shows how these and some other geometric features of neural network cost functions affect the performance of gradient descent.
  * Slide: [Tutorial on Optimization for Deep Networks](https://www.deeplearningbook.org/slides/dls_2016.pdf) by Ian Goodfellow
-Ian's presentation at the 2016 Re-Work Deep Learning Summit.
+Ian Goodfellow's presentation at the 2016 Re-Work Deep Learning Summit.
 Covers Google Brain research on optimization, including visualization of neural network cost functions, Net2Net, and batch normalization.
  * Slide: [Batch Normalization](https://www.deeplearningbook.org/slides/batch_norm.pdf) by Ian Goodfellow
- * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba.
+ * [Video](https://www.youtube.com/watch?v=Xogn6veSyxA) of lecture / discussion: This video covers a presentation by Ian Goodfellow and group discussion on the end of Chapter 8 and entirety of Chapter 9 at a reading group in San Francisco organized by Taro-Shigenori Chiba.
 ```
 Extra Resources:
 ```